BelugaDiver/stock-predictions/api/README.md

 - **Jaeger**: Distributed tracing at http://localhost:16686
 - **Prometheus**: Metrics collection at http://localhost:9090
 - **Grafana**: Dashboards at http://localhost:3000

+> **Note**: This application uses the modern OTLP (OpenTelemetry Protocol) exporter to send traces to Jaeger on port 4318, replacing the deprecated Jaeger Thrift exporter.
+This ensures compatibility with Linux Docker containers and eliminates dependency issues.

 ## 🏗️ Development